thomasballinger/raytracing/readme.md

 * figure out proper way to add light - logarithmically, I imagine?

-Not going to impement at this time:
+Not planning to impement at this time:

 * Color - light emitted from an object - color = green